The Parker Tummy Tuck

 We personalize tummy tuck surgery to meet your unique needs.
 Our goal is to provide the improvements that best meet your expectations with the least involved surgery possible.
 Choose from the list below to learn more about tummy tuck surgery with Dr. Parker:

-Tummy tuck prices range from $10,450 to $15,000 at Parker Center, depending on the severity of your concerns.
-A mini tummy tuck typically costs around $8,150 to $11,300.
-Your total cost of surgery will depend on your goals, anatomy, and the extent of surgery needed to achieve your desired result.
+The cost of a tummy tuck at the Parker Center will depend on your goals, anatomy, and the extent of surgery needed to achieve your desired result.
 For example, a classic or extended abdominoplasty to repair severe muscle separation will cost more than abdominal liposuction alone.

 At your cosmetic consultation, you will receive a detailed, personalized price quote including all associated costs: surgeon’s fees, anesthesia and operating room costs, post-surgical compression garments, and pre- and post-op care at Parker Center.

 Which procedure is best for you will depend on the amount of excess skin and fat you have to address, your personal goals, and what type of recovery you are okay with.
 At your cosmetic consultation, Dr. Parker will go over the following options: